Tawi Atair sinkhole and cave

 - Tawi Atayr The well of the birds.
 Lilian en Jan Schreurs Homepage. (excellent source of information about Oman – highly recommended!)
 Accessed on August 5, 2010

-Southern Arabia is embodyment of fantasies about the mysterious, beautiful Arabia from One Thousand and One Nights.
+Southern Arabia is the embodiment of fantasies about the mysterious, beautiful Arabia from One Thousand and One Nights.
 Oman with its breathtaking landscapes and mysterious monuments of history definitely represents a part of this realm.

-Category includes outstanding sinkholes – large natural depressions or holes, which for most part represent collapsed caves.
+This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.

 Encyclopedia of Caves is a self-contained, beautifully illustrated work dedicated to caves and their unique environments.
 It includes more than 100 comprehensive articles from leading scholars and explorers in 15 different countries.
 Each entry is detailed and scientifically sound, yet accessible for students and non-scientists.

 Caves of Oman provides important information on the geology and formation of caves.
-Within its 128 pages the authors emphasize the main features of every cave, so that Caves of Oman can be used as a guide for visitors and explorers.
+Within its 128 pages, the authors emphasize the main features of every cave so that “Caves of Oman” can be used as a guide for visitors and explorers.
 Ninety maps and graphics are included in addition to 90 photographs.
 It also provides information on cave formation which started millennia ago through the natural process of melting and eroding.